The Importance of Breathing for Optimum Health

 can effective breathing help asthmatics

 Perhaps breathing is not as unconscious and natural an act as we may at first think.
 We know that we need to breathe to live, but it seems that we also need to learn to breathe correctly if we are to live to our full potential.
 For those with any disease affecting the lungs, breathing therapies are a must, but indeed the rest of us can benefit.
-Take 10 minutes now to think about it and see for yourself how it feels.
+Take 10 minutes now to be conscious of your breathing, and see for yourself how it feels.

 About Dr Joanna McMillan